ScottiBR/star-wars-quiz/README.md

 ### Project

-Star Wars Quiz Game, made with React, SASS, Redux
+Star Wars Quiz Game, made with React and hooks, also SASS for CSS pre-processor.

+The goal of this game, is given a random planet from the star wars movies, guess the climate, temperature, terrain and how many films he appeard

-See the running app in [https://scottibr.github.io/star-wars-quiz/](https://scottibr.github.io/star-wars-quiz/)
+See the preview in [https://scottibr.github.io/star-wars-quiz/](https://scottibr.github.io/star-wars-quiz/)

 ## Available Scripts